Ventilation/perfusion scan: Risks

 Although this test uses radioactive materials, the total amount of radiation exposure is low.
-Typical effective doses for a V/Q scan range from 1-5 mSv.
+Typical effective doses for a V/Q scan range from one to five mSv.
 In order to decrease the radiation exposure in pregnant patients, the total radioactivity administered may be decreased or the ventilation phase omitted.
 A CT pulmonary angiogram (CTPA) with radiocontrast can alternatively be performed, although this can result in a greater radiation dose to the patient.

 Procedure

 The ventilation and perfusion phases of a V/Q lung scan are performed together and may include a chest X-ray for comparison or to look for other causes of lung disease.
 A defect in the perfusion images requires a mismatched ventilation defect to indicate pulmonary embolism.

 In the ventilation phase of the test, a gaseous radionuclides such as xenon-133, krypton-81m, or technetium-99m DTPA in an aerosol form is inhaled by the patient through a mouthpiece or mask that covers the nose and mouth.
 Ventilation imaging can also be performed using a Technegas machine which produces an aerosol of radioactive nanoparticles, specifically carbon nanoparticles containing technetium-99m.
 The perfusion phase of the test involves the intravenous injection of radioactive technetium macro aggregated albumin (Tc99m-MAA).
 A gamma camera acquires the images for both phases of the study.
-A SPECT image can also be taken following an injection of Technetium labelled MAA.
+A SPECT image can also be taken following an injection of technetium labelled MAA.
 SPECT is often skipped if the patient has pulmonary hypertension.

 It is also possible to perform the scan with positron emission tomography (PET) rather than conventional gamma camera scintigraphy.
-This has been performed with Gallium-68 labelled carbon nanoparticles (Galligas) using a conventional Technegas machine for ventilation images, and with Gallium-68 labelled MAA (Ga68-MAA) for perfusion images.
+This has been performed with gallium-68 labelled carbon nanoparticles (Galligas) using a conventional Technegas machine for ventilation images, and with gallium-68 labelled MAA (Ga68-MAA) for perfusion images.
 PET has multiple potential advantages including superior resolution, speed and quantification.